mpaiva/uxdev2016/lectures.md

 # Sketch Workshop
 by Marcelo Paiva - UX-Dev Summit 2016

-This is an updated of the Udemy Course title:

 ### Section: 1 - Introduction - 7 min

 ##### Lecture 1: Introduction - 01:02